jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ### R8.2 Source Estimation

-We next wanted to compare to a less-suitable but more established approach to compare the screening method to, which is Sourcetracker analysis.
+We next wanted to compare our screening method to a less-suitable but more established approach, Sourcetracker analysis.
 However this typically uses an OTU table of 16S rRNA reads to estimate the proportion of OTUs derived from the sources that are also in your sample.

 #### R8.2.1 16S Extraction